AlessandroRossi87/Plant-Parenthood/README.md

 # Plant Parenthood

 Plant Parenthood is a social media platform for plant lovers.
-Users are able to share their plants, comment on each other plants and even offer and request plant offsprings.
+Users are able to share their plants, comment on each other plants.
 <br>
-The live link can be found here: XXX
+The live link can be found [here](https://plant-parenthood-pp5-ac00fe42de7c.herokuapp.com)
 <br>

 ![Mockup](xxx)